apollographql/apollo-fetch/README.md

 `apollo-fetch` is a lightweight client for GraphQL requests that supports middleware and afterware that modify requests and responses.

-By default `apollo-fetch` uses `isomorphic-fetch`, but you have the option of using a custom fetch function.
+By default `apollo-fetch` uses `cross-fetch`, but you have the option of using a custom fetch function.

 If you are interested in contributing, please read the [documentation on repository structure](docs/monorepo.md) and [Contributor Guide](CONTRIBUTING.md).